 I joined a Community Supported Agriculture (CSA) program for the first time in 2010.
 For me, the motivation to join a CSA was multi-dimensional.
 Working as a food/beverage analyst at the time, I had begun to notice a growing trend toward eating local food.
-This movement prompted me to check the origin of the produce at my local grocery store.
+This movement prompted me to check the origin of produce at my local grocery store.
 I had started to wonder about the nutrition content of the produce traveling to New York from Italy, New Zealand, Mexico, or even California.
 In my research, the acronym CSA kept coming up as part of the “eating local” trend.
-It took me ten minutes to Google and find all the CSAs in my town.
-After reviewing all the available programs, I joined The Full Plate Farm Collective, a multi-farm CSA.
+After reviewing all the available programs in my area, I joined The Full Plate Farm Collective, a multi-farm CSA.
 Since then I have continued to subscribe to the program, which runs from June to November every year.
 In this blogpost I share the awesome benefits of being part of a CSA.

 What is a CSA?